 Another group of freed people filed a claim for the Pleasant Point plantation, accompanied by a hand-drawn map indicating how they would share the parcels as a community:

 At the land auctions, formerly enslaved people also acquired implements and farm animals needed to work the land.
-It was reported that three black men bought a horse at auction and then, thumbing their noses at their former owners, !
+It was reported that three black men bought a horse at auction and then, thumbing their noses at their former owners, named it “massa”!

 This historic enterprise of reparative justice came to an abrupt end after President Lincoln was assassinated and Andrew Johnson, a known slavery sympathizer, assumed the presidency of the United States.
 Johnson vetoed a bill Congress sent to his desk that would have formalized the allocation of land to newly freed black people as reparations, and he granted amnesty to the former Southern Confederate landowners by signing an “Iron Clad Oath” that restored “all rights of property, except as to slaves.”